Nutrition and Cancer: High-Protein Foods

 Calorie and protein guidelines during cancer treatment

 Each individual’s calorie and protein needs will vary depending on a number of factors, such as age, gender, body weight, and activity level.
 The current recommended daily allowance for protein for most adults is 46 to 56 grams per day.
-Cancer patients may need more.
+People with cancer may need more.
 It is important to discuss your individual calorie and protein needs with your healthcare provider or registered dietitian.
 With some cancers, the metabolic processes can cause a situation known as hypermetabolism.
 This affects how the body uses proteins, fats, and carbohydrates.
 With hypermetabolism, you may need to increase your calorie and protein intake.
 Discuss this with your healthcare provider or registered dietitian.

 What foods are high in protein?